 - Most Gullible

-A good yearbook superlatives list will give you a bunch of great ideas for your yearbook, but it’ll also give you inspiration for funny superlatives unique to your school.
+A good yearbook superlatives list will give you many great ideas for your yearbook, but it’ll also inspire you for funny superlatives unique to your school.

-Whether you choose to copy parts of the list for your own yearbook superlatives page or plan to use the list to generate ideas, a good set of superlatives will give your students a reason to talk about your book before—and after—it’s distributed.
+Whether you copy parts of this list for your own yearbook superlatives page or plan to use it to generate ideas, a good set of superlatives will give your students a reason to talk about your book before—and after—distribution.